 - 4. If you want to trace more than one drawing at the same time, you can link them together.
-In the drawing desk, select several drawings and click the Link Drawings $\begin{bmatrix} 1 \\ 2 \end{bmatrix}$ button to lock their position together-see Tracing Drawings. - 5.
+In the drawing desk, select several drawings and click the Link Drawings button to lock their position together-see Tracing Drawings with the Drawing Desk. - 5.
 In the Tools toolbar, select a drawing tool. - 6.
 In the Drawing view, trace your drawing.